|Loading the Rover for the EVA-3 Traverse||Station 11 at North Ray Crater|

 166:09:58 Duke: Okay.
 (Listens to Tony) Okay, it's Off.

-166:10:06 Young: I'll tell you, this ridge up here would be a good place to park the Rover, Houston, if you want (to watch the launch from the north)....We're reading...I think it (meaning the Rover Nav system)'s working.
+166:10:06 Young: I'll tell you, this ridge up here (north of the LM) would be a good place to park the Rover, Houston, if you want (to watch the launch from the north)....We're reading...I think it (meaning the Rover Nav system)'s working.
 It's reading 162 and 0.1 now.
 And that's how far away we are.

 166:10:20 England: Good show.

 166:10:21 Young: This ridge would be a good place to park the Rover.
-Up north of it.
-I don't know if you can stand it thermally.
+Up north of it (that is, north of the LM).
+I don't know if you (meaning the LRV electronics package and associated radiators) can stand it thermally.

 166:10:28 Duke: I don't think they can pan the camera like that, when we lift off.
 (Pause)